widdowquinn/2018-03-06-ibioic/03-Structure/Jmol-part1.md

  ![NGL-4GW3](images/NGL-4GW3.png)

 You can use the Diplay and View menus to alter how the proteins and its ligands are depicted.
-The colour scheme options can be used to display the surface of the protein in different ways E.g. Colour by hydrophobicity.
+The colour scheme options can be used to display the surface of the protein in different ways E.g. Colour by hydrophobicity (hydrophobic residues do not like to reside in an aqueous environment, they tend to hide ).

 ![NGL-4GW3](images/NGL-4GW3-hydro.png)